People

 Undergraduate

-Cecilie is junior who has been part of the lab since her freshman year, when she joined through the UROP program.
+Cecilie is senior who has been part of the lab since her freshman year, when she joined through the UROP program.
 She is working with PhD student Alex Quizon to investigate growth shut off temperatures in the clam Mercenaria and how that shut off temperature may change in different mean climate states (MIS 5e vs MIS 5a vs today).

 Outside of the lab, she spends a lot of time crocheting stuffed animals, clothes, and blankets and also enjoys hiking, climbing, and other outdoor activities.